• Skip to main content

 The Budget

-The budget is a great tool to not only tell you where your going to spend your money but also the place where you can find the areas of overspending.
+A budget is a great tool to tell you where you’re going to spend your money and where you can find the areas of overspending.

 I love my budget.
 I love that it helps me prepare for every expense.
 There’s no anxiety or guessing.
-I know that we will have money for dog food and that there’s a sinking fund for Christmas.
-I like knowing when the electric bill is due and that its been paid.
+I know we will have money for dog food and a sinking fund for Christmas.
+I like knowing when the electric bill is due and has been paid.

-Think of it as a way to let those worries go and know that the budget has your back.
+Think of it as letting those worries go and knowing that the budget has your back.

 Consider a budget binder to keep everything straight.